 Please note that I may earn a small commission from purchases made through product links in this article at no extra cost to you.
 I only recommend products I use now, have used in the past, or would use if there was a personal need.

 Working from home sounds like the ultimate dream for many of us.
 No boss or annoying colleagues around, no stressful commute or ugly corporate uniform.
-Sounds like you’ve made it right?
+Sounds like you’ve made it, right?

 If working from home is your dream, you’ve still got to finance it, and that means getting some serious work done.
-To help you on your path, I have put together my top 11 tips to stay productive when working from home.
+To help you on your path, I have put together my top 11 tips to be and stay productive when working from home.

 How to Stay Productive: